We all love eating out, but it can be tricky navigating a menu for the healthiest choices, along with tackling oversized restaurant portions.

 Salads are good-for-you choices, but sometimes the wrong dressing choice can multiply the SmartPoints.
 When possible, order salad dressings and sauces on the side.
 Dip your fork in, instead of pouring it on, and you'll consume far less without noticing much of a difference in flavour.
 Here are some things you need to know about popular salad choices:

-Cobb salad: It tastes great because it's loaded with bacon, dressing, egg yolks and blue cheese.
-You might as well go for the steak.
+Cobb salad: It tastes great...because it's loaded with bacon, dressing, egg yolks and blue cheese.

-Chef's salad: There could be 1,000 calories in that festive bowl of cold cuts.
-Depending on the types and quantity of meats and cheeses the restaurant uses, it could vary vastly with dressing.
+Chef's salad: There could be 1,000 calories in a bowl of cold cuts.
+Depending on the types and quantity of meats, cheeses and dressings the restaurant uses, it could vary vastly.

 Crispy-topped salads: Adding Asian crispy noodles or crunchy croutons to your salad?
 They can add a ton of SmartPoints to your meal.